Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Crown vetch has tough, tenacious roots which anchor the soil in place.
 Its dense foliage shades out other plants preventing weeds from gaining a foothold.
 The plants grow very quickly and can become invasive if planted in a formal garden.
 Because it prefers poor soil, it will grow for years with no fertilizing and no mowing.
-These four characteristics make it an ideal ground cover for stabilizing slopes, erosion control and roadside plantings.
+These four characteristics make it an ideal ground cover for stabilizing slopes, roadside plantings and erosion control.

 Whether you are using root divisions or crown division, plant them 2 feet apart.
 The plants will grow quickly and aggressively, rapidly filling in the spaces between them.
 In some Midwestern states, crown vetch is considered an invasive species.
 Once it is established, it is difficult to eradicate.

-Growing crown vetch from seed is more difficult.
+Growing crown vetch from seed is challenging.
 In nature, the seeds can take up to six months to germinate.
 You can hurry that process along in one of two ways.
 Either soak your seeds for four hours in water that is 190⁰F to soften the seed coat or rub the seeds between two pieces of sandpaper to “damage” the seed coat which will allow water in and the seedling out.
-Then plant your pretreated seeds directly into the soil where you want the plants to grow and barely cover them with soil.
+Then plant your pre-treated seeds directly into the soil in the spring when the soil has reached 60 degrees.
+You can also plant in late summer for fall germination.
+Spring sowing is preferred so that the plants are well established before winter.
+Barely cover the seeds with soil.
 They need some sunlight to germinate.